White Sox vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .150 with two doubles, a walk and an RBI.
+- Semien has picked up at least one hit in three games in a row.
+During his last five outings he is hitting .190 with two doubles, a walk and an RBI.

 Semien Recent Games